Don’t Take Prepositions So Literally!

 Most of the time, in casual speech, we don’t really choose.
 Knowing a word is complex: It means you know its pronunciation, its meaning, maybe how to spell it, and usually how to modify it—in English, that could mean how to make it plural, if it’s a noun, or to put it into past tense, if it’s a verb.
 More than that, as a fluent speaker, you know what sorts of words may come before it and after it.
 For example, with apple, you know that the can come before it, but not after it.
 You know this unconsciously, especially if you learned English as a child.

 How about which preposition to use?
 Well, think of the preposition by in the expression by the way—it has no meaning at all, but when it comes before the way, fluent English speakers know exactly what it means and how to use it.
 You also can’t exchange it for some other preposition if you want to be understood.
 Expressions like that are often called “collocations” by linguists and language teachers: They are words that are used in a chunk to mean a certain thing, and they are used in the same order every time.
-That’s why in English, fluent speakers know to say “black and white” in that order.
-However, in French, it’s always the other way around, like this: blanc et noir!
-We always say “salt and pepper”… and actually, the French do, too!
-Du sel et du poivre.
+That’s why in English, fluent speakers know to say “salt and pepper” in that order.
+However, in French, it’s the other way around, like this: poivre et sel!
+On the other hand, we always say “black and white”… and actually, the French do, too!
+Noir et blanc.
 Memorizing these ordered expressions can help learners of any language speak more fluently, and be better understood.

 Defining What a Preposition “Means” Is Practically Impossible